Comparing CBD versus SSRI's for Serotonin and Anxiety

 "Normalize" is the keyword.

 Not boost (like SSRI).
-That's where SSRI's can get into trouble...Serotonin Syndrome.
+That's where SSRI's can get into trouble...Serotonin Syndrome and tolerance.

 More research shows that CBD's effect on depression (since that's its primary pathway) comes from serotonin "normalizing".